 No one wants Mary Anne, Mike Mulligan’s outdated steam shovel, but he loves her and he’s kept her in such good shape that she’s still running like new.
 He decides to prove to the town of Popperville that Mary Anne can dig as much in a day as one hundred men can dig in a week by digging their new town hall basement in just one day.
 Will this be the chance Mary Anne needs to avoid the city dump? [picture book, ages 3 and up]

-5. Katy and the Big Snow by Virgnia Lee Burton
+5. Katy and the Big Snow by Virginia Lee Burton

 We’ve had a lot of snow this past winter and we could have used Katy!
-I picture my town as the town that Katy, an untiring snowplow tractor, who digs out the roads so the townspeople can do their jobs. [picture book, ages 3 and up]
+I picture my town as the town where Katy, an untiring snowplow tractor, digs out the roads so the townspeople can do their jobs. [picture book, ages 3 and up]

 6. Richard Scarry’s Cars and Trucks and Things That Go by Richard Scarry